Spherical harmonics method for computing the image stress due to a spherical void: Numerical results

-Figure~\ref{fig:result-void-pdl-a} shows the glide forces of the PDL with different radius values ($0.75r_0$ and $1.2r_0$).
-For the case of the PDL with $0.75r_0$ radius, the dislocation loop is attracted to the void surface, and the loop will accelerate when getting closer to the void surface.
+Figure~\ref{fig:result-void-pdl-a} shows the glide forces of the PDL with different radius values ($0.75\,r_0$ and $1.2\,r_0$).
+The dislocations are always attracted towards the center of the void.
+For the case of the PDL with radius less than the void, the dislocation loop accelerates when getting closer to the void surface.
 The force reaches negative infinity when the loop is approaching the void surface.
-For the case of the PDL with the radius larger than the void, the glide force first accelerates the dislocation loop towards the void surface.
-Then, the loop is decelerating and finally stops at $z=0$, forming a ``Saturn Ring'' around the void.
-The results are consistent with the qualitative analyses by \citeauthor{willis1969dislocation_loop} (\citeyear{willis1969dislocation_loop}).
+For the case of the PDL with the radius larger than the void, the dislocation loop initially accelerates as it moves from far away towards the void surface.
+Then, the loop decelerates and finally stops at $z=0$, forming a ``Saturn ring'' around the void.
+The results are consistent with the qualitative analyses by \citeauthor{willis1969dislocation_loop}~(\citeyear{willis1969dislocation_loop}).

-In addtion, the elastic energy due to the image stress is evaluated during the simulation, as shown in figure~\ref{fig:result-void-pdl-b}.
-The energy for the loop with $0.75r_0$ radius keeps decreasing towards negative infinity when approaching the void surface, and the energy for the loop with $1.2r_0$ radius has an energy minimum at $z=0$.
+In addition, the image elastic energy is evaluated during the simulation, as shown in figure~\ref{fig:result-void-pdl-a}.
+The interaction energy for the loop with radius $\rho_0 = 0.75\,r_0$ keeps decreasing towards negative infinity as the dislocation loop approaches the void surface, while the interaction energy for the loop with radius $\rho_0 = 1.2\,r_0$ radius reaches a minimum at $z=0$.
 These results are consistent with the behaviors of the PDL in the simulation.
+We have also verified (by numerical differentiation) that the glide force and the image elastic energy satisfy the following relation:

+where $F^{\rm img}_z$ is the total glide force on the dislocation loop due to the image stress.